reikoNeko/SNAG/PITCHME.md

 * SQL injection and Cross-site scripting
 * Default passwords

-If these seem contrived, think about IoT devices, or companies still running RHEL5 and Windows XP.
+If these seem contrived, think about IoT devices, or companies still running Windows XP and Server 2008, RHEL 5, or Debian Wheezy.
+Have you been to https://www.shodan.io?

 ---
 ### A picture is worth...